xyvreach/Cappybarrel-2D-Java/README.md

 # Cappybarrel Game

-Cappybarrel is a 2D desktop game where players control capybara characters navigating through a game world.
+Cappybarrel is a 2D desktop game where players pull up and control capybara characters navigating through a game world.
 The game supports single-player and multiplayer modes and includes an enemy character that moves toward the player.

 ## Features